 There probably will be some sort of mark in the forehead or the hand.
 This may indicate people who think of themselves as God and act in a self-willed manner.

 They came to life.
 Since such people (the participants in the first resurrection) had been spiritually alive prior to this time, as evidenced by their characteristics, this means their bodies were resurrected.
 Their bodies were redeemed from the authority and power of death.

 They reigned with Christ for a thousand years, the Kingdom Age, that often is termed the “Millennium.”

 The rest of the dead did not come to life until the thousand years were ended.
-Thus part of the resurrection of mankind occurs at the beginning of the Kingdom Age; and the second part, the main part, at the end of the thousand-year period.
+This part of the resurrection of mankind occurs at the beginning of the Kingdom Age.
+The second part, the main part, occurs at the end of the thousand-year period.